 Preheat the oven to 425 F. degrees.
 Lightly grease a 2 inch tall cake pan or use a Dutch oven.
 In a large bowl, combine all the dry ingredients.
-I like to give it a good mix with a mix.
+I like to give it a good mix with a mixing spoon.
 Add the buttermilk to form a sticky dough.
 Place on floured surface and lightly knead.
 DOn't get heavy handed with it!
 Too much kneading and the gas escapes making your bread heavy and thick like a brick.
 Shape into a round flat shape in a round cake pan and cut a cross in the top of the dough.

 Cover the pan with another pan and bake for 30 minutes (this simulates the bastible pot) if you aren't using a Dutch oven.